 Add 10 - 20ml (2 - 4 teaspoon) Warm Vanilla Sugar Fragrance Oil and stir well to combine

-If you have decided to use the Vanilla Colour Stabiliser add this too and stir well again.
+If you have decided to use Vanilla Colour Stabiliser, add this too and stir well again.

 Spritz with Isopropyl Alcohol to remove any surface bubbles in the jug and then carefully pour into the mould.